Top 6 Salesforce Spring ‘21 Release Highlights

 As is the case with all Salesforce Releases, Ad Victoriam’s consultants have poured through every one of the new features and have highlighted the ones they are most excited about.
-Let’s talk a look at this release’s Top 6 highlights:
+Let’s take a look at this release’s Top 6 highlights:

 AdVic Note: In App Guidance has received new functionality in Spring ‘21.
 This update will make it possible for admins to set up end-to-end guidance for an entire process reducing confusion for new users.

 Salesforce Overview: Now your walkthroughs can describe the entire process of creating, editing, and cloning records.
 Previously, if you added a walkthrough step to a dialog, you couldn’t add a step after it to a non-dialog page.
 You can now add steps after users finish interacting with the dialog.

 AdVic Note: Customers using Field Service will be able to more deeply customize the maintenance plan schedules of assets managed in Salesforce.
 This will provide an opportunity to become more efficient when scheduling regularly planned maintenance.

 Salesforce Overview: Service managers can now create maintenance work rules to cover elaborate daily, weekly, monthly, or yearly recurring maintenance activities.
 Set rules that apply to a maintenance plan and control maintenance more precisely with rules on individual assets.

 AdVic Note: Another big update for Field Service customers has been included in the Spring ‘21 update which will make the routing and scheduling more accurate than ever before.
 Point-to-Point Predictive routing will factor in details such as time of day and exact appointment location when calculating travel time.